codebyemi/facedetect/README.md

 ## Installation ▶️

-1. Clone the repository using `git clone https://github.com/codebyemi/facedetect.git`.
+1. Clone the repository using `git clone https://github.com/codebyemi/facedetect.git`
-2. Enter the project directory using `cd facedetect`.
+2. Enter the project directory using `cd facedetect`
-3. Install the required packages by running `npm install`.
+3. Install the required packages by running `npm install`
-4. Run the app with `npm start`.
+4. Run the app with `npm start`

 <br></br>